WEAR AND TEAR

 The alternatives would be either to allow our chalets to become run down or unfairly to budget into everybody’s holiday price the likely cost of the damage caused by a careless minority.

-If there is an amount required to cover the cost of any damage, we will use the authorisation to debit your card (plus a 2% surcharge if it’s a credit card rather than debit card).
+If there is an amount required to cover the cost of any damage, we will refund the £1,000 less the cost of us making good the damage.